 Information Society Services ISS is any service normally provided for remuneration, at a distance, by means of electronic equipment for the processing (including digital compression) and storage of data, and at the individual request of a recipient of a service.
+Interconnection Linking with suppliers providing public telecommunications transport networks or services in order to allow the users of one supplier to communicate with users of another supplier and to access services provided by another supplier, where specific commitments are undertaken.
 Over- the-Top (OTT) Content, a service or an application that is provided to the end user over the public Internet.
-Public electronic communications network An electronic communications network provided wholly or mainly for the purpose of making electronic communications services available to members of the public.
+Public electronic An electronic communications network provided wholly or mainly communications for the purpose of making electronic communications services network available to members of the public.
 A public electronic communications network is any transmitter or transmission system (plus associated equipment, software and stored data) used to convey electronic signals (including sounds, images or data of any description).
 This could be a wired or a wireless network - for example, a network of phone cables or a mobile phone network.
 It does not include private or restricted networks, only networks used by service providers who have members of the public as customers.
-Public electronic communications service Any electronic communications service that is provided so as to be available for use by members of the public to send or receive electronic signals (including, sounds, images or data of any description).
+Public electronic Any plactronic communications comics that is previded as as to communications Any electronic communications service that is provided so as to be available for use by members of the public to send or receive service electronic signals (including, sounds, images or data of any Service description).
 This does not include a content service that provides or edits the actual content of signals - for example, a broadcast service or an online news service.
-Technology Neutrality The same regulatory principles should apply regardless of the technology used.
+Technology The same regulatory principles should apply regardless of the Neutrality technology used.
 Radiocommunication The emitting or receiving over paths which are not provided by any material substance constructed or arranged for that purpose, of electromagnetic energy which either - (a) serves for the conveying of messages, sound or visual images (whether the messages, sound or images are actually received by any person or not) or for the actuation or control of machinery or apparatus; or (b) is used in connection with the determination of position, bearing or distance, or for the gaining of information as to the presence, absence, position or motion of any object or of any objects of any class; and references to stations for radiocommunications and apparatus for radiocommunications or radiocommunications apparatus shall be construed as references to stations and apparatus for the emitting or receiving of such electromagnetic energy.
-Transferrable Assets Those of the Assets which are capable to enable SHG or a replacement licensee to perform the services and which are capable of legal transfer to the Replacement licensee.
-Universal Service A minimum set of services defined by SHG, of a specified quality which are available to all users regardless of their location and at an affordable price.
+Transferrable Assets Those of the Assets which are capable to enable SHG or a Transitirable ASSEIS replacement licensee to perform the services and which are capable of legal transfer to the Replacement licensee.
+Universal Service A minimum set of services defined by SHG, of a specified quality J.ATOI GAI GOI VIOC which are available to all users regardless of their location and at an affordable price.
+1 and the second property